bencam/linux-server-configuration/README.md

 ### Install git and clone the catalog project
 1. Run `sudo apt-get install git-all`

-1. Create a directory called `nuevoMexico` in the /var/www/ directory
+1. Create a directory called 'nuevoMexico' in the /var/www/ directory

-1. Change to the `nuevoMexico` directory, and clone the catalog project:
+1. Change to the 'nuevoMexico' directory, and clone the catalog project:

 	`sudo git clone https://github.com/bencam/nuevo-mexico.git nuevoMexico`

 	Note: the "nuevoMexico" part at the end simply changes the directory name for the repository to 'nuevoMexico' instead of the default 'nuevo-mexico'; this avoids problems later on as Apache does not like hyphens very much

+1. Change the ownership of the 'nuevoMexico' directory to `ubuntu` by running (while in /var/www):

+	`sudo chown -R ubuntu:ubuntu nuevoMexico/`

+1. Change to the /var/www/nuevoMexico/nuevoMexico directory

 1. Change the name of the application.py file to __init__.py by running `sudo mv application.py __init__.py`